Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: Introduction

-The core contributions of this work are as follows.
-First, we provide a general methodology to efficiently compute matrix-vector products with the Gramian using automatic differentiation, extending beyond the specific metrics considered in prior works \cite{muller_position_2024,jnini_gauss-newton_2024,zeng_competitive_2022}.
-Second, we propose the use of randomized Nystr{\"o}m preconditioning \cite{frangella_randomized_2023} to construct a preconditioner for $(\mG(\vtheta) + \mu \mI)$.
-Derived from a low-rank approximation of the Gramian, this preconditioner leverages the empirically observed strong spectral decay, turning it from a challenge into an asset.
-Third, we introduce a novel optimization algorithm for neural network-based PDE solvers, termed \emph{NyströmNGD}, which combines matrix-free NGD with Randomized Nystr{\"o}m preconditioning.
-Finally, we present extensive numerical experiments demonstrating significant acceleration and improved final accuracy compared to existing NGD-based methods and other state-of-the-art optimizers.
+The core contributions of this work are as follows: \begin{enumerate} \item We provide a general methodology for efficiently computing matrix-vector products with the Gramian using automatic differentiation, generalizing beyond the specific metrics considered in prior works \cite{muller_position_2024,jnini_gauss-newton_2024,zeng_competitive_2022}. \item We propose employing techniques from RandNLA to construct a preconditioner for $(\mG(\vtheta) + \mu \mI)$.
+In particular, we focus on the randomized Nystr{\"o}m approximation \cite{frangella_randomized_2023,tropp_fixed-rank_2017} and the Randomly Pivoted Partial Cholesky (RPCholesky) decomposition \cite{chen_randomly_2024,epperly_embrace_2025}.
+By relying on a low-rank approximation of the Gramian, these preconditioners leverage the empirically observed strong spectral decay (see \Cref{fig:decay_sample}), turning it from a computational challenge into an asset. \item We present a modular and scalable framework for efficient NGD that decouples the underlying NGD implementation (whether full or matrix-free) from the preconditioner construction, enabling flexible algorithmic combinations. \end{enumerate} We introduce two novel optimization algorithms for neural network-based PDE solvers that we call \emph{Nystr{\"o}mNGD} and \emph{RPCholNGD}, which combine matrix-free NGD with randomized Nystr{\"o}m and RPCholesky preconditioning, respectively.
+Finally, we present extensive numerical experiments demonstrating that our proposed methods achieve significant acceleration and improved final accuracy compared to existing NGD-based approaches and other state-of-the-art optimizers.